-Per Share Total
+Per Unit Total

 Price to the public \$ \$

 Underwriting discounts and commissions \$ \$

 Proceeds to us (before expenses) 1 \$ \$

 Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1% of the initial public offering price payable to the underwriters.
 The registration statement, of which this prospectus is a part, also registers for sale warrants to purchase shares of Class A common stock to be issued to the representative of the underwriters.
 We have agreed to issue the warrants to the representative of the underwriters as a portion of the underwriting compensation payable to the underwriters in connection with this offering.
-We refer you to "Underwriting" beginning on page 69 of this prospectus for additional information regarding underwriting compensation.
+We refer you to "Underwriting" beginning on page 77 of this prospectus for additional information regarding underwriting compensation.

-We have granted the underwriters a 45-day option to purchase up to additional shares of Class A common stock at the initial public offering price, less the underwriting discount.
+We have granted the underwriters a 45-day option, exercisable one or more times in whole or in part, to purchase up to 300,000 additional shares of Class A common stock and/or Warrants to purchase up to 300,000 shares of Class A common stock, in any combinations thereof, at the initial public offering price, less the underwriting discount.